Can The Correlation Coefficient Be Negative

 3. Non-Linear Relationships: The correlation coefficient measures linear relationships.
 If the relationship between two variables is non-linear (e.g., curvilinear), the correlation coefficient may not accurately reflect the strength or direction of the association.
 In such cases, other statistical methods may be more appropriate.

 5. Data Quality: The accuracy of the correlation coefficient depends on the quality of the data.
 Errors in data collection, measurement, or recording can lead to inaccurate correlation estimates.
-It is crucial to ensure that the data is reliable and valid before calculating the correlation coefficient.
+It is crucial to confirm that the data is reliable and valid before calculating the correlation coefficient.

 Best Practices